 Malwarebytes for Mac is an on-demand scanner that can destroy many types of malware that other software tends to miss without costing you absolutely anything.
 When it comes to cleaning up an infected device, Malwarebytes has always been free, and we recommend it as an essential tool in the fight against malware.

 You can download Malwarebytes for Mac by clicking the link below.MALWAREBYTES FOR MAC DOWNLOAD LINK

 (The above link will open a new page from where you can download Malwarebytes for Mac)

 Double-click on the Malwarebytes setup file.

 When Malwarebytes has finished downloading, double-click on the setup file to install Malwarebytes on your computer.
 In most cases, downloaded files are saved to the Downloads folder.

 Follow the on-screen prompts to install Malwarebytes.

 When the Malwarebytes installation begins, you will see the Malwarebytes for Mac Installer which will guide you through the installation process.
-Click “Continue“, then keep following the prompts in order to continue with the installation process.
+Click “Continue“, then keep following the prompts to continue with the installation process.